Knowing What Makes Windows Energy Efficient Can Save You Money

 On windows with two or more panes of glass, insulated glazing is created when the glass panes are spaced apart and hermetically sealed, leaving an insulating air space.
 Insulated window glazing mostly lowers the U-factor, but it also improves the SHGC.

-Low-e coating can also have an impact on energy efficiency.
-A microscopically thin, nearly invisible metal or metallic oxide layer placed directly on the surface of one or more of the panes of glass, low-e coating helps lower the window’s U-factor and can decrease energy loss by as much as 30 to 50 percent.
+Low-e coating can also have an effect on energy efficiency.
+A microscopically thin, virtually invisible metal or metallic oxide layer placed directly on the surface of one or more of the panes of glass, low-e coating helps decrease the window’s U-factor and can decrease energy loss by as much as 30 to 50 percent.

 Insulating with Gas

-Increasingly common these days, gas-filled windows are made of at least two panes of glass with either argon or krypton gas filling the space between each one.
-This gas adds another invisible barrier against the heat and cold that would impact a window’s U-factor or leakage rate.
+Increasingly common today, gas-filled windows are made of at least two panes of glass with either argon or krypton gas filling the space between them.
+This gas creates another invisible barrier against the heat and cold that would impact a window’s U-factor or leakage rate.

 Argon and krypton are nontoxic, naturally occurring gasses found in the air we breathe.
 Factory sealing the gas between the window’s glazing layers reduces the possibility of leakage or condensation buildup on the interior and exterior of your windows.